ArchiveBox/ArchiveBox/README.md

 **Security WARNING & Content Disclaimer**

-Hosting other people's site content has security implications for other sites on the same domain, make sure you understand the dangers of hosting other people's CSS & JS files [on a shared domain](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
-It's best to put this on a domain/subdomain of its own to slightly mitigate [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
+Hosting other people's site content has security implications for any sites sharing the hosting domain.
+Make sure you understand the dangers of hosting unknown archived CSS & JS files [on your shared domain](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
+Due to the security risk of serving some malicious JS you archived by accident, it's best to put this on a domain/subdomain of its own to slightly mitigate [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery) and other nastiness.

 You may also want to blacklist your archive in `/robots.txt` if you don't want to be publicly assosciated with all the links you archive via search engine results.